Sri Lanka's political turmoil sows worries for recovery

 “Gotabaya resigning is one problem solved — there are so many more.
 They will continue if we don’t make the right choice in choosing our leaders,” said Bhasura Wickremesinghe, a 24-year-old maritime engineering student.

-Among the presidential candidates are Dullas Alahapperuma, a former minister under Rajapaksa who is backed by some members of the ruling coalition; and Anura Dissanayake, a Marxist leader whose public support has grown during the crisis.
-One expected candidate, Sajith Premadasa, the leader of the main opposition party, has thrown his support to Alahapperuma.

-The most contentious potential candidate would be Wickremesinghe, who could likely count on support of the governing party.
+The most contentious candidate for president is Wickremesinghe, who can count on support of the governing party.
 Protesters have rallied for weeks to kick him out of office, accusing him of protecting the Rajapaksa dynasty.
 If he is nominated and chosen, it will be a “powder keg,” said Jayatilleka.

 He recently called the protesters “fascists” and imposed a state of emergency after his office was seized and his private residence torched.